Quasi-isometry invariants of weakly special square complexes: The cases of RAAGs and graph 2-braid groups

 \end{Ex}

-If $\Gamma$ is not a special cactus or even not a planar graph, then the situation becomes more complicated even when we determine whether $RI(D_2(\Gamma))$ contains an M-component.
-This is why, in this paper, we only deal with special cacti when we talk about graph 2-braid groups.
+If $\Gamma$ is not a simplest cactus or even not a planar graph, then the situation becomes more complicated even when we determine whether $RI(D_2(\Gamma))$ contains an M-component.
+This is why, in this paper, we only deal with simplest cacti when we talk about graph 2-braid groups.